Lukaszc9825/OLX-website-scrap-and-data-analyze/README.md

-# auction-website-scrap
+# Webscrap script to work on data from websites

 ## Work in progres.
-I want to make a script to analyze types of announcements and what is the probability of scam.
+Script scrap data from 2 websites (OLX and Otodom).
+I want to use this data to anlyze and maybe ML tasks